 MCP Servers

-Distribute and install Model Context Protocol servers with automatic client configuration across Cursor, Claude Code, Codex, Gemini CLI, and Windsurf.
+Distribute and install Model Context Protocol servers with automatic client configuration across Cursor, Claude Code, Codex, Gemini CLI, Windsurf, and OpenClaw.

 mog.md supports distributing MCP (Model Context Protocol) servers as a first-class package type.
 When you install an MCP server package, the CLI automatically writes the correct configuration to your AI tool — no manual JSON editing required.